bright-cloud-studio/contao-isotope-cumulative-filter/README.md

 # Bright Cloud Studio's contao-isotope-cumulative-filter
 Isotope's Cumulative Filter is leading to issues where robots are generating infinite 'isorc' pages.
 This package overrides the Cumulative Filter module to change 'isorc' to a deterministic key instead of an ID, which stops this from generating infinite pages.
-Also adds a hook to set 'noindex, nofollow' on Product List pages when filtering parameters are found in the URL.